 Gavin Rain was born in Cape Town on 23 March 1971.
-He studied Art and Neuropsychology at the University of Cape Town in the 80’s and 90’s.
-Rain has been painting his whole live, but started with pointillism around 2003/2004.
-He is influenced by Seurat, Russian avant garde art of the 1900’s and many architects.
-Earlier in his live, he planned to study architecture, to try and combine his two interests: art and mathematics.
+He studied Art and Neuropsychology at the University of Cape Town in the 80s and 90s.
+Rain has been painting his whole life, but started with pointillism around 2003, is influenced by Seurat, Russian avant-garde artist of the 1900s, and many architects.
+Earlier in his life, he planned to study architecture, to try and combine his two interests: art and mathematics.

 Rain’s objective is to broaden people’s visual and cognitive horizons by showing them the fantastic and impossible.
-By combining his origins, his studies, aptitudes and personal talent, Rain has invented an art that is both unique and participative so that all who look at one of his paintings can perceive the convergence of two opposing pictorial styles: the abstractness of the multitude of colorful concentric circles that thicken into dense and imperfect dots in relief, and the figurative aspect of the image that is defined by the sum of these same dots as the viewer takes a few steps back.
+By combining his origins, his studies, aptitudes and personal talent, Rain has invented an art that is both unique and participative so that all who look at one of his paintings can perceive the convergence of two opposing pictorial styles: the abstracted concentric circles that thicken into dense and imperfect dots in relief, and the figurative aspect of the image that is defined by the sum of these same dots as the viewer takes a few steps back.

 He starts his paintings by making a sketch of the portrait he wants to paint.
-To decide the place of the dots on the canvas, he either uses a grid, made of strings, or projection.
-The grid takes about ten hours to make, but is more accurate then using projection, so Rain still uses both techniques.
+To decide the place of the dots on the canvas, he uses a grid made of strings or projection.
+The grid takes about ten hours to make but is more accurate than projection, so Rain still uses both techniques.
 Then he picks the colors for the final dots.
-He starts by deciding the final color that he wants a dot to be and starts working backwards.
-Rain has a list of 14.000 different dots that he has made.
+He starts by deciding the last color that he wants a dot to be and starts working backward.
+Rain has a list of 14,000 different dots that he has made.
 Out of this list, he picks the combination that creates the color he wants.
-Another important part of the technique is changing each dot size.
-The white canvas Rain uses as a background means that the smaller the dot, the more white background around it.
+Another essential part of the technique is changing each dot size.
+The white canvas means that the smaller the dot, the more white background around it.
 So the bigger the dots, the darker an area gets and the smaller the dots, the lighter the area becomes.
 This, combined with the distant final color each dot makes is how the image is created.
 However, the colors of separate dots will merge together into a new color as well.
-So, it’s not just each dot but also a combination of dots that makes the color.
+So, it’s not just each dot but also a combination of dots that make the color.